abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

  ```
 Once you’ve typed/pasted this code in your config file, save your file and quit the editor.

-Lastly, create a dummy file(.json) for checking that Spark is working or not:
+Lastly, create a dummy file(.json) for checking whether Spark is working or not:

  ```console
 {"Country":"Singapore"}